LehaSex/CS2BhopPython/README.md

 - To activate/deactivate autopistol, press `DEL` on the numeric keypad.
   - Activation/Deactivation information will be displayed in the developer console.

+- You can close the program by pressing `F1` key.

 If the program is closed, it is necessary to deactivate all functions, otherwise the attack and/or jump will not work for you.

 You can change the binds to your own in the `*_standard.cfg` files or adapt the program to your needs.